Title

 The Amendment of the Consumer Act of the Philippines requires the establishment of Timbangan ng Bayan Centers in public and private markets, with penalties for fraudulent practices relating to weights and measures, and assistance from the Department of Trade and Industry in implementation.

-They must have necessary instruments for determining weights and measures, which must be available free of charge to persons who need to confirm the accuracy of purchased or about-to-be purchased products.
+They must have the necessary instruments for determining weights and measures.
+These instruments must be available free of charge to all persons who need to confirm the accuracy of the quantity or measurements of products purchased or about to be purchased.

-The Act takes effect fifteen (15) days following its publication in at least two newspapers of general circulation or in the Official Gazette.
+It takes effect fifteen (15) days following its publication in at least two (2) newspapers of general circulation or in the Official Gazette.

 Analyze Cases Smarter, Faster